ianlcurtis/migration-test-harness/database/PROMPT_2_TEST_FILE_GENERATION.md

 1. **Follow the design exactly** - Don't add or remove test cases
 2. **Use approved test IDs** - Match the design document precisely
 3. **Include all dependencies** - Reference the Dependency Map
+4. **Respect database_setup.sql** - Do NOT re-insert pre-configured data; use existing IDs/values
-4. **Match verification strategy** - Use the specific queries outlined in design
+5. **Match verification strategy** - Use the specific queries outlined in design
-5. **Maintain data integrity** - Parent records before child records
+6. **Maintain data integrity** - Parent records before child records
-6. **Be consistent** - Use same naming patterns throughout
+7. **Be consistent** - Use same naming patterns throughout
-7. **Filter VERIFY queries** - Always use WHERE clauses with test-specific IDs
+8. **Filter VERIFY queries** - Always use WHERE clauses with test-specific IDs

 ---